CROS Hearing Solution BiCROS Hearing Solution

 This isn't an ideal solution and means that they will still find it a challenge to hear in noisy environments as well as locate the direction of the sound they hear.

-Now there are various successful hearing aid solutions that cater to single-sided deafness such as CROS and BiCROS hearing aids.
+Now, there are various successful hearing aid solutions that cater to single-sided deafness, such as CROS and BiCROS hearing aids.
 We go into more detail about these latest models introduced into the industry further down the page.

 Generic hearing aids direct sound into the ear they are placed on.
 With a CROS hearing solution, the device on the poor ear side looks like a generic hearing aid, but actually, it is a transmitter and microphone that picks up the sound to direct it to the device on the good side or ear that can hear.

 So, what are CROS and BiCROS hearing aids - how do they work?
-There are two separate hearing aid solutions for single-sided deafness and these are called CROS hearing aids and BICROS hearing aids.
+There are two separate hearing aid solutions for single-sided deafnes,s and these are called CROS hearing aids and BICROS hearing aids.
 Here is the breakdown:

 What is a BiCROS hearing aid?
 A BiCROS hearing aid is for people who have one deaf ear and one ear with hearing loss.
 The abbreviation stands for Bilateral with Contra-lateral Routing of Signal.

 BiCROS (bilateral contralateral routing of signals) hearing aids are a type of hearing device that is used to improve hearing in individuals with asymmetrical hearing loss or single-sided deafness (SSD).
-Asymmetrical hearing loss refers to a condition where an individual has a significant difference in hearing ability between the two ears.

 SSD is a condition in which an individual has normal or near-normal hearing in one ear, but severe to profound hearing loss in the other ear.

 BICROS hearing aids are similar to traditional hearing aids in that they are worn in both ears.
-However, the hearing aid in the poorer hearing ear is equipped with a microphone that picks up sounds from that ear and transmits them wirelessly to the hearing aid in the better-hearing ear.
+However, the hearing aid in the poorer hearing ear is equipped with a microphone.

+This picks up sounds from that ear and transmits them wirelessly to the hearing aid in the better-hearing ear.
 This allows the individual to hear sounds from both ears, even if one ear is not functioning properly.

 What is a CROS hearing aid?
 A CROS hearing aid is for people with one deaf ear and one good ear.
 The abbreviation stands for Contra-lateral Routing of Signal.